russellvt/php-nagios-xml/README.md

 **Note** - While it seems that quite a few people are using this, XML really is an awful, 1990s technology.
 I also have not tested this with Nagios3, or really with any Nagios version that came out in the past *six years*.
-If you've found this, I would *highly* recommend one of the following alternatives:
+  If you've found this, I would *highly* recommend one of the following
+  alternatives:
+**Note/RussellVT** - Taking a fork of this project, we've actually integrated it in to Nagios 3.x, Nagios 4.x and Icinga.
+I'll work on contributing back to this project, as-possible (though I don't get much time to work on this, as it mostly "just works" ... that is, until it's missing a feature I need).
 * [nagios-api](https://github.com/zorkian/nagios-api) provides a read/write ReST
   API for Nagios.
 It can be made read-only, in which case it just provides a ReST API to ``status.dat``.